gracco/eriks-project/README.md

 ## To test Mariadb
   $ mysql -u [user] -h 192.168.56.11 -p

-# Jenkins
-## To create a simple jenkins server to test DSL
-  $ cd ansible
-  $ ansible-playbook -v common.yml
-  $ ansible-playbook -v jenkins-deployment.yml

-## To access Jenkins
+## To access Jenkins and run the DSL job already imported
 http://192.168.56.11:8080/

+## The JOB DSL is in the Jenkinsfile